Xtra-Computing/thundersvm/README.md

 * Kernel machines that adapt to GPUs for effective large batch training. (in arXiv preprint arXiv:1806.06144, 2018).
 * Genetic improvement of GPU code. (published in IEEE/ACM International Workshop on Genetic Improvement (GI), 2019).
 The source code of ThunderSVM is used as a benchmark.
 * Dynamic Multi-Resolution Data Storage. (published in IEEE/ACM International Symposium on Microarchitecture, 2019).
 The source code of ThunderSVM is used as a benchmark.
+* Hyperparameter Estimation in SVM with GPU Acceleration for Prediction of Protein-Protein Interactions. (published in IEEE International Conference on Big Data, 2019).
+* Block-Sparse Coding Based Machine Learning Approach for Dependable Device-Free Localization in IoT Environment. (published in IEEE Internet of Things Journal, 2020).
+* An adaptive trust boundary protection for IIoT networks using deep-learning feature extraction based semi-supervised model. (published in IEEE Transactions on Industrial Informatics, 2020).
+* Performance Prediction for Multi-Application Concurrency on GPUs. (published in IEEE International Symposium on Performance Analysis of Systems and Software (ISPASS), 2020).
+* Tensorsvm: accelerating kernel machines with tensor engine. (published in ACM International Conference on Supercomputing (ICS), 2020).
+* GEVO: GPU Code Optimization Using Evolutionary Computation. (published in ACM Transactions on Architecture and Code Optimization (TACO), 2020).
+* CRISPRpred (SEQ): a sequence-based method for sgRNA on target activity prediction using traditional machine learning. (published in BMC bioinformatics, 2020).
+* Prediction of gas concentration using gated recurrent neural networks. (published in IEEE International Conference on Artificial Intelligence Circuits and Systems (AICAS), 2020).
+* Dynamic Multi-Resolution Data Storage. (published in IEEE Communications Magazine, 2020).
+* Design powerful predictor for mRNA subcellular location prediction in Homo sapiens. (published in Briefings in Bioinformatics, 2021).